 About Jackson A. Waters

-Jackson A. Waters is a concert composer recently deemed the next “Rising Star” by VoyageLa Magazine.
-At 16, he was selected to be the youngest composer-in-residence at the 2018 Oregon Bach Festival.
+Jackson A. Waters is a concert composer who was recently deemed the next “Rising Star” by VoyageLA Magazine.
+At 16, he was selected to be the youngest composer-in-residence at the 2018 Oregon Bach Festival, where the Festival premiered his first work involving a string quartet and piano.
 Months later, Jackson was commissioned by the Areté Vocal Ensemble to write a choral work in memory of the lives affected and lost during the Woolsey Fire that struck Southern California in 2018.
-By the time Jackson entered his first semester at college, he earned commissions and performance opportunities by conservatories and professional ensembles.
+During his time as the principal trumpet at The Colburn School in 2019, the Colburn Youth Orchestra recorded his first orchestral work, a rhapsody about the Tulsa Race Massacre, which was conducted by Jackson himself.
+By the time he entered his first semester at New York University, Jackson had earned commissions and performance opportunities from conservatories, professional ensembles, and dance companies.

 Having scored the music for multiple award-winning short films, Jackson’s music palette spans beyond the genre of concert music.
-Jackson spent time writing music for social media platforms as well, where he started collaborating with Tiktok star and poet, Christi Steyn, where he scored her short videos of spoken word poetry.
-Jackson continued working with Christi, being the poet for Jackson’s new choral work anticipated to be premiered this spring, as well as collaborating on an album combining spoken word poetry and concert music.
-Waters is currently studying music theory and composition at New York University (recipient of the Steinhardt Scholarship) under Michael Gordon.
+Jackson spent time writing music for social media platforms as well, where he started collaborating with TikTok star and poet Christi Steyn, for whom he scored her short videos of spoken word poetry.

 Jackson also uses his talents as a classical and studio trumpet player.
 In New York, Jackson has performed with the Brooklyn Symphony Orchestra and frequently plays in recording sessions for other artists.

 He is currently focusing on his debut album, while in his residency abroad in the Czech Republic, which features music with an intimate piano, trumpet, and string trio.